austinlyons/dcjs-leaflet-untappd/README.md

 ### Tiny Bootstrap Grid Tutorial
 > Skip this if you already grok Bootstrap

-The Bootstrap grid documentation is a bit overwhelming for a new person, so here's a brief summary.
+If you've never seen Bootstrap before, here's a brief summary of how it's grid layouts work.

 In this "grid" way of doing things, we simply think of positioning our elements one row at a time, where each row can be divvied up into 12 columns.